acweathersby/Ruminate/tasks.md

 ## BE

-- [ ] - 60min - Revise note storage to use line based CRDTs
+- [ ] - 60min - Revise note storage to use line based CRDTs?
+- [ ] - 30min - Create workflow for new note creation
+- [ ] - 30min - Create workflow for searching notes.
 - [ ] - 60min - Build persistent local storage system.

 ## SEttings